 You will face California DUI penalties for driving under the influence of sleeping pills such as Ambien or Lunesta.
 This is because California’s driving under the influence of drugs (“DUID”) law, applies to legal prescription and over-the-counter drugs as well as to illegal drugs.1

-California DUI of sleeping pills is complicated by the phenomenon of “sleep driving”–that is, driving while not fully awake after taking a pill like Ambien or Lunesta.
+California DUI of sleeping pills is complicated by the phenomenon of “sleep driving” – that is, driving while not fully awake after taking a pill such as Ambien or Lunesta.

 In most situations, being unconscious/asleep would be a valid legal defense to criminal charges.2 But for regular users of sleeping pills who have been warned about or are aware of the risk of sleep driving, California courts are unlikely to accept unconsciousness as a defense to DUI of sleeping pills charges.3